Rushi-Parekar11/Project_Management_Web/README.md

 ![Screenshot 2025-04-20 165917](https://github.com/user-attachments/assets/5005b1e1-34da-4818-a638-a0a4ded276c4)

-> 📘 **DOKJAN** is a modern web-based platform that helps students and teams manage project documentation and collaborate seamlessly — all in one place.
+> 📘 **DOKJAN** is a modern web-based platform that helps students and teams manage project documentation and collaborate seamlessly —all in one place.

 ---